 Summer of Service Program

 During the summer after 10th grade TEAK Fellows complete an in-depth, six-week internship at a non-profit organization or government agency.
-The Public Interest Internship (PII) Program provides organizations with over 175 hours of service while students gain experience in the professional world.
+The Summer of Service Program provides organizations with over 175 hours of service while students gain experience in the professional world.